| Resume a previously saved form

 Humanity in Perspective is a free college course for adults living on low incomes and/or facing other barriers to continuing their education.
 HIP is offered by Oregon Humanities in partnership with Bard College, Portland State University College of Liberal Arts and Sciences, and the Clemente Course in the Humanities.

-Please read the FAQ on our website before filling out this application.
+Please read the FAQ on our website before signing up.
 Questions?
 Feel free to contact Program Manager and Lead Instructor, Rozzell Medina, at: (971) 361-9883, or r.medina@oregonhumanities.org.

-Applications are reviewed on a rolling basis.
-This means that the earlier you submit your application, the more likely you are to be admitted to the course.
-We recommend that you apply before the Priority Due Date listed for the course(s) in which you would like to enroll, although you can apply up until the start date of each course.
+Registration happens on a rolling basis.
+This means that the earlier you sign up, the more likely you are to have a spot in the course.
+We recommend that you register before the Priority Date listed for the course(s) in which you would like to enroll, although you can usually sign up until the start date of each course.

-You can use this application to apply for any course during the 2023/24 academic year.
+You can use this form to sign up for any course during the 2023/24 academic year.

-This is not a competitive application process.
+This is not a competitive registration process.
 This application is to ensure that we have the correct information we need to contact you and get you registered--and that you meet basic eligibility requirements.

 Your registration will be accepted unless you do not meet basic eligibility requirements, or if there is no longer space available in the course(s) you are applying to join.
 If you do not meet these requirements, or if there isn’t currently space, you will have an opportunity to request an exception or join the waitlist if you would like.